 The story is full of different characters; there is plenty of action and each character has their gritty issues to confront.
 As well as being both sad and funny, this is also an inspirational tale of making the best out of life before it’s too late.

-Death Actually is the newest book from author Rosy Fenwicke and is available to order from Amazon or your local bookstore!
+Death Actually is the latest novel from author Rosy Fenwicke and is available to order from Amazon or your local bookstore!

 Available to order online on Amazon, or request instore at your local Bookstore!